NRS 218A.940 – Remedies cumulative.

 1. After a person who is a Legislator leaves office and a successor has been elected or appointed, the person shall not: (a) Use any official stationery or business card acquired pursuant to NRS 218A.670, unless the stationery or business card clearly identifies the person as a former Legislator or retired Legislator; (b) Maintain deliberately […]

-1. A person who, without legal authority, willfully does any of the following acts, alone or in concert with another, interferes with the legislative process: (a) Prevents or attempts to prevent the use of any authorized remote-technology systems for a committee meeting. (b) Disturbs, disrupts, obstructs, tampers or interferes with, or attempts to disturb, disrupt, […]
+A person who, without legal authority, willfully does any of the following acts, alone or in concert with another, interferes with the legislative process: 1.
+Prevents or attempts to prevent the Legislature from conducting meetings, including, without limitation, preventing or attempting to prevent the use of any remote-technology systems.
+2. Disturbs, disrupts, obstructs, tampers or […]